Interfere/ManagedBufferTuple/NNNN-managedbuffertuple.md

 }
 ```

-And corresponding create method with ability to define minimalCapacity for each area:
+And corresponding create method with ability to define minimumCapacity for each area:

 ```swift
 public extension ManagedBufferTuple where Trait : _TwoAreasManagedBufferTrait {